EDWARD W. SHORE

 PHILIP A. ESPOSITO

-One of the premier scorers in NHL history, Phil Esposito was the first player in league annals to record 100 points in a season and he reached that mark on six occasions.
-He won the Hart Trophy as NHL MVP twice and the Ross Trophy as the league's top scorer on five occasions while finishing second in three other seasons.
-Named an NHL All-Star in eight of his nine Boston seasons, he led the NHL in goals for six straight years, and shattered the league scoring record with 76 goals in 1970-71, a mark that stood for 12 years until Wayne Gretzky broke it in 1981-82.
+One of the premier scorers in NHL history, Phil Esposito was the first player in league annals to record 100 points in a season and he reached that mark on six occasions ...
+He won the Hart Trophy as NHL MVP twice and the Art Ross Trophy as the league's top scorer on five occasions while finishing second in three other seasons ...
+Named an NHL All-Star in eight of his nine Boston seasons, he led the NHL in goals for six straight years, and shattered the league scoring record with 76 goals in 1970-71, a mark that stood for 12 years until Wayne Gretzky broke it in 1981-82 ...
 He won two Stanley Cups with Boston, in 1970 and 1972, and was elected to the Hockey Hall of Fame in 1984.

 CAMERON M. NEELY

-It is a rare athlete that needs a new term coined to describe him, but no one had used the term 'power forward' in hockey until Cam Neely came along.
-An NHL All-Star on four occasions, he led the team in goals for seven of his ten seasons, including three 50-goal campaigns.
-He still holds the team record for goals by a wing with 55 in 1989-90 and he is the team's all-time playoff goal leader as well.
-He won the Masterton Trophy for dedication in 1993-94 when he scored 50 goals in just 44 games after missing most of the previous two seasons with thigh, knee and hip injuries.
-Only Wayne Gretzky has scored 50 goals in fewer games in one season.
+It is a rare athlete that needs a new term coined to describe him, but no one had used the term 'power forward' in hockey until Cam Neely came along ...
+An NHL All-Star on four occasions, he led the team in goals for seven of his ten seasons, including three 50-goal campaigns ...
+He still holds the team single-season record for goals by a wing with 55 in 1989-90 and he is the team's all-time playoff goal leader as well ...
+He won the Masterton Trophy for dedication in 1993-94 when he scored 50 goals in just 44 games after missing most of the previous two seasons with thigh, knee and hip injuries ...
+Only Wayne Gretzky has scored 50 goals in fewer games in one season ...
 Injuries forced his retirement in September, 1996 and he was elected into the Hockey Hall of Fame in 2005.

 JOHN P. BUCYK

-John Bucyk is known as Chief and he was the team's leader in every way for the 21 seasons he played in a Bruins uniform.
-He held every team career offensive record for over 20 years, remains the team's all-time goal scorer and is second on the club's all-time scoring list.
-He served as team captain for five seasons and won two Stanley Cups with Boston, in 1970 and 1972.
-The winner of two Lady Byng Trophies as the league's most gentlemanly player, he was twice an NHL All-Star and was elected into the Hockey Hall of Fame in 1981.
-He has continued to be one of the Bruins' - and hockey's - greatest ambassadors and he celebrated his 50th anniversary with the organization in 2006-07.
+John Bucyk is known as Chief and he was the team's leader in every way for the 21 seasons he played in a Bruins uniform ...
+He held every team career offensive record for over 20 years, remains the team's all-time goal scorer and is second on the club's all-time scoring list ...
+He served as team captain for five seasons and won two Stanley Cups with Boston, in 1970 and 1972 ...
+The winner of two Lady Byng Trophies as the league's most gentlemanly player, he was twice an NHL All-Star and was elected into the Hockey Hall of Fame in 1981 ...
+He has continued to be one of the Bruins' - and hockey's - greatest ambassadors as he has spent over 60 years in the organization in various capacities.

 MILTON C. SCHMIDT

-If it is possible for one man to be all things to an organization, Milt Schmidt is that man for the Bruins.
-The only man in Bruins history to serve the club as player, captain, coach and General Manager, he has figured in four of the team's six Stanley Cups - as a player in 1939 and 1941 and as the team's GM in 1970 and 1972.
-A four-time NHL All-Star, he won the Hart Trophy as league MVP in 1951 and the Art Ross scoring title in 1940.
-He centered the famed "Kraut Line", which became the first line in NHL history to finish 1-2-3 in the league's scoring race (1939-40), and missed three years of his career from 1942-1945 while serving in World War II with the Royal Canadian Air Force.
+If it is possible for one man to be all things to an organization, Milt Schmidt was that man for the Bruins ...
+The only man in Bruins history to serve the club as player, captain, coach and General Manager, he has figured in four of the team's six Stanley Cups - as a player in 1939 and 1941 and as the team's GM in 1970 and 1972 ...
+A four-time NHL All-Star, he won the Hart Trophy as league MVP in 1951 and the Art Ross scoring title in 1940 ...
+He centered the famed "Kraut Line", which became the first line in NHL history to finish 1-2-3 in the league's scoring race (1939-40), and missed three years of his career from 1942-1945 while serving in World War II with the Royal Canadian Air Force ...
 He was elected into the Hockey Hall of Fame in 1961.

 TERENCE J. O'REILLY

-Terry O'Reilly epitomized the Bruins of his generation.
-As comfortable using his hands for scoring or fighting, he is one of just four players in club history to lead the team in scoring and penalty minutes in the same season.
-He served as the team captain from 1983-85, still ranks ninth on the team's all-time scoring list and is the club's all-time leader in penalty minutes.
+Terry O'Reilly epitomized the Bruins of his generation ...
+As comfortable using his hands for scoring or fighting, he is one of just five players in club history to lead the team in scoring and penalty minutes in the same season ...
+He served as the team captain from 1983-85, still ranks 11th on the team's all-time scoring list and is the club's all-time leader in penalty minutes ...
 He also coached the team from 1986-89, including an appearance in the 1988 Stanley Cup Finals.

 RAYMOND J. BOURQUE